GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/quick_start/fit_a_dihedral_with_Gaussian_and_write_all_files.rst

         'path_to_file/HC_CT_CT_HC_multiplicity_1.log': [0],
     }

-    # The dihedral which is being fit
+    # The dihedral which is being fit.
     fit_dihedral_atom_types = ['HC', 'CT', 'CT', 'HC']

-    # All the other dihedrals which can be zeroed in the fitting process, in a nexted list
+    # All the other dihedrals which can be zeroed in the fitting process, in a nested list
     zeroed_dihedrals = None

 Perform the dihedral fit using the Gaussian log file as the Quantum Mechanics (QM) engine